aws/jsii/docs/handbooks/language-implementation.md

 * What information is needed in order for the code-generator to produce artifacts?
 What should the configuration block look like?
 * What is the standard way to publish packages for the new language?
-  - Is there any requirements (code signature, special metadata, ...) that need to be implemented in order to publish valid packages?
+  - Are there any requirements (code signature, special metadata, ...) that need to be implemented in order to publish valid packages?
   - How are dependencies modeled?
-If semantic versioning  is not the norm, what is the strategy to correctly represent semantic version ranges?
+If [semantic versioning]  is not the norm, what is the strategy to correctly represent semantic version ranges?
 * What are the toolchain and platform requirements?
+  - For example, **Java** requires an OpenJDK 8 distribution and `maven`, **Python** requires `python` 3.6 or above, etc...

 ## Code Generation

-Before investing too much work towards the *host library* implementation, it is recommended to write a first version of the code generation for the new language.
+First, implement a first version of the code generation for the new language before getting to far into the *[host library](#host-library)* implementation.
+This top-down approach ensures the requirements for the lower level parts of the implementation are well defined before they're implemented (reducing the chances significant re-work has to be done), and enables using the [Standard Compliance Suite] to ensure the overall implementation is *correct* according to the [specification] (since the code necessary to implement the test cases will be available right from the start).

 This work happens within the [`jsii-pacmak`] package.

+Focus initially on the API signatures before getting into their implementation.
-Initially, focus on the API signatures: for example, generate code that throws a *not implemented* exception when called.
-Start by making sure a decent API is generated from the [`jsii-calc`] package and its dependencies, and use those to implement the tests form the [Standard Compliance Suite].
+The first version may even thrw a *not implemented* exception when called.

+The [`jsii-calc`] package, can be used as a sample consuming library which uses *jsii* to generate code in all traget languages.
+Start by making sure a decent API is generated from this package and its dependencies, and use those to implement the tests from the [Standard Compliance Suite].
+You'll also get a feeling for whether the generated code achieves a good developer experience or not.

-## Host library
+## Host Library

-Now that we are generating "empty shell" APIs that represent the necessary entities to back the [Standard Compliance Suite] tests, start implementing the *host library* and update the code generator to make the tests pass until all of them pass.
-It's possible to start publishing artifacts before all the tests pass.
-As soon as some basic features are working, work on [Building and Packaging](#building-and-packaging) can start, so early feedback can be gathered.
+Now that we are generating "empty shell" APIs that represent the necessary entities to back the [Standard Compliance Suite] tests, start implementing the *host library* and update the code generator until all the tests pass.
+It's possible to publish artifacts even when tests in the suite are failing.
+As soon as basic features are working, work on [Building and Packaging](#building-and-packaging) can start, so early feedback can be gathered.